turingschool-examples/backend_mod_1_prework/day_1/questions.md

 1. How would you print the string `"zebra"` using the variable that you created above?

 1. What is interpolation?
 Use interpolation to print a sentence using the variable `animal`.

+1. How do we get input from a user?
+What is the method that we would use?

+1. Name and describe two common string methods.